Donnie's Study Notes

 INTRODUCTION TO THE VISION OF THE HORNS

 Daniel 8:1 In the third year of King Belshazzar's reign, I, Daniel, had a vision, after the one that had already appeared to me.
-(Daniel received a second vision ~ 2 years after the vision of the four beasts in Daniel 7.
+(Daniel received this second vision ~ 2 years after the vision of the four beasts in Daniel 7.
 The year is 551 B.C. and Daniel is ~70 years old).
-2In my vision I saw myself in the citadel (fortress, palace)of Susa in the province of Elam (200 miles east of Babylon); in the vision I was beside the Ulai Canal.
+2In my vision (this vision is set out verses 2-12) I saw myself in the citadel (fortress, palace) of Susa in the province of Elam (200 miles east of Babylon); in the vision I was beside the Ulai Canal.

 THE VISION OF A 2-HORNED RAM – MEDO-PERSIA EMPIRE